 Task Option Description Verify the installation medium and then per- form the installation.
-Verify medium and Install everRun Verifies the installation medium first, then installs the CentOS and everRun software, and, finally, creates a new system.
+Verify medium and Install everRun Verifies the installation medium first, then installs the CentOS host operating system and the everRun soft- ware, and, finally, creates a new system.
 (Stratus recommends that you verify installation medium the first time you use it; note, though, that verification adds five or so minutes to the installation.)
 See Installing Software on the First PM.
 Verify the installation medium and then recover a physical machine.
 Verify medium and Recover Physical Machine Verifies the installation medium and then recovers a physical machine.
 See Recovering a Failed Physical Machine.
 Verify the installation medium and then replace a physical machine.
 Verify medium and Replace Physical Machine Verifies the installation medium and then replaces a physical machine.
 See Replacing Physical Machines, Motherboards, NICs, or RAID Controllers.
-Perform initial install- ation on the first PM Install everRun, Deletes all partitions on all connected disks, installs the CentOS and everRun software, and creates a new
+Perform initial install- Install Deletes all partitions on all connected disks, installs

-Task Option Description Create a new system system.
+Task Option Description ation on the first PM everRun, Create a new system the CentOS host operating system and the everRun software, and creates a new system.
 See Installing Software on the First PM.
-Recover failing PM Recover PM, Join system: Preserving data Preserves all data but re-creates the /boot and root file systems, reinstalls the CentOS and ever- Run software, and attempts to connect to an existing system.
+Recover failing PM Recover PM, Join system: Preserving data Preserves all data but re-creates the /boot and root file systems, reinstalls the CentOS host oper- ating system and the everRun software, and attempts to connect to an existing system.
 (This option is the default.)
 See Recovering a Failed Physical Machine.
-Perform initial install- ation on the second PM; replace a PM Replace PM, Join system: Initialize data Deletes all partitions on all connected disks, installs CentOS and everRun software, and attempts to con- nect to an existing system.
+Perform initial install- ation on the second PM; replace a PM Replace PM, Join system: Initialize data Deletes all partitions on all connected disks, installs the CentOS host operating system and the everRun software, and attempts to connect to an existing sys- tem.
 See Installing Software on the Second PM and Replacing Physical Machines, Motherboards, NICs, or RAID Controllers.
 Boot to rescue mode (UEFI firmware install- ation only) Rescue the installed system Boots to rescue mode.